In some ways, discovering the art of welding is a contradictory experience.

 Some employers may train you “on-the-job,” while others offer full apprenticeships.

-Colleges, universities, technical schools and the military can all offer welding programs.
+Colleges, universities, best technical schools, and the military can all offer welding programs.
 You are more likely to be employed if you have some formal training as a basis.

 Some employers have their own certification and training programs, but these may only be useful for working with that particular company.